-Aim to consume foods that are low in sodium, trans-fats and refined sugar.
+Aim to consume foods that are low in sodium, trans-fats, and refined sugar.
 This includes virtually anything that is unprocessed and natural, such as fruits, vegetables, beans, seeds, and wholegrain bread.
-Cooked and dried peas, as well as lean meats and plain yoghurt are also good options.
+Cooked and dried peas, as well as lean meats and plain yogurt, are also good options.

 Let’s end things off with an interesting one – biofeedback makes it possible to control certain bodily functions using only your mind.
 It may sound like science fiction, but there’s sufficient evidence to back it.

 It essentially works by wearing sensors that bring certain functions to your awareness.
 In doing so, you can learn to consciously control them and after a few sessions, you’ll be able to repeat the process without wearing the sensors, since your mind has been trained for it.

 One or any combination of the above methods is bound to make a difference.
 Practice them daily and you’ll quickly notice a major reduction in your back pain.